ahovington/personal-finance-app/README.md

 - Break down historical time periods by the expense category, and select the spending category to show a timeseries over the last year.
 - Generate a monthly forecast for expected expenses that can be overwritten.
 - Add the ability to add in income manually (Maybe forecast too? income is generally stable and known).
+- Add config to allow adding multiple people to the budget.

 # Refactor steps
 - Change the structure of the code to make it easier to change and extend.